ketsia0623/cisc108-Final-project/README.md

 - [x] https://youtu.be/fdbF7J18RWY

 Phase 3
-- [ ] There is rising lava
+- [ ] T-rex can collect another smaller dinosaur to immediately win
-- [ ] Make trex move down with the platformers
 - [ ] The score goes up when objects are collected
-- [ ] The obstacles make the player lose points or game over
+- [ ] the trex loses when it reaches a score of -30 and flattens
-- [ ] The game ends if the t-rex's score isn't high enough
+- [ ] There is meat falling that the trex can collect to increase its score
-- [ ] The player can customize the character (mermaid, t-rex, snake, fish)
+- [ ] The t-rex slowly enlarges when the game is over